 In his presentation, Afaneh cites a few examples and case studies that showcase the flexibility for Bluetooth® technology across several demanding IoT environments.

-The Largest Bluetooth Mesh Lighting Control Installation in the World spans 17 floors of an office building with 3,685 Bluetooth mesh lighting controllers.
+The Largest Bluetooth Mesh Lighting Control Installation in the World spans 17 floors of an office building with 3,685 Bluetooth Mesh lighting controllers.
 This installation has no single point of failure and uses the publish/subscribe message pattern to allow facility managers to add or remove mesh nodes without affecting the overall functionality of the network or causing and downtime.

 Bluetooth beacons is another popular use case for Bluetooth technology.
 Beacons are small Bluetooth devices that typically only transmit data.
 The two most well-known use cases for Bluetooth beacons are indoor navigation solutions where GPS is limited and commercial and consumer sensor tags used to track or locate valuable items.